 • Kidneys – filters the blood and excretes toxins in urine

 • Lungs – vaporous toxins are expelled through respiration, coughing and sneezing

-The following methods will increase your ability to detoxify and are easily incorporate throughout the months of spring:
+The following methods will increase your ability to detoxify and can easily be incorporated throughout the months of spring:

 – Drink 1-2 litres of filtered water daily and regular green vegetable juices.

 This is essential in providing a medium for toxins to be carried out of the body.
 The lower the water content of the body, the greater the proportion of toxins being reabsorbed.

-Choosing alkaline forming foods and keeping acidic foods such as pickles, vinegar wine and fruit juice to a minimum can improve pH balance efficiency of detoxification processes.
+Choosing alkaline-forming foods and keeping acidic foods such as pickles, vinegar wine and fruit juice to a minimum can improve the pH balance efficiency of detoxification processes.

 Seasonal local, organic produce where possible optimises antioxidant status and reduces pesticide consumption.

 Plenty of fibre from raw vegetables, pulses, nuts and seeds to help carry toxins out of the body by promoting regular bowel movements.

 Protein & sulphur-rich foods including garlic, onions, cabbage, brussel sprouts, cauliflower, broccoli contain amino acids (methionine, cysteine and taurine) that are particularly important for the liver’s detoxification pathways.

 In order to detoxify xenobiotics and free radicals that cause cellular damage, the body needs enzymes, vitamins, minerals, amino acids and antioxidants.